rcedgar/renomad/README.md

   kmc_tmp/
 </pre>

-By dfault, KMC transforms k-mers into canonical form, i.e. reverse-complements the k-mer sequence if this is first in lexicographic order.
+By default, KMC transforms k-mers into canonical form, i.e. reverse-complements the k-mer sequence if this is first in lexicographic order.
 Use this option when reads are single-stranded e.g. RNA-seq.

 ### Sort KMC3 output files into lexicographic order.